Andrew-Gallimore/vidlium_director/README.md

 ## Contributing

 Vidlium is an open-source and free project.
 We are committed to a fully transparent development process and highly appreciate any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the Amplication community.
+Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the Vidlium community.

 - Bug Report: If you run into an issue while using Vidlium, or are seeing unexpected behavior from the code, please create a bug report.